"""

 X: np.ndarray,

-quantiles: Tuple[float, float] = (0.01, 0.99),
+quantiles: tuple[float, float] = (0.01, 0.99),

-fitted_bounds: Optional[Tuple[np.ndarray, np.ndarray]] = None,
+fitted_bounds: tuple[np.ndarray, np.ndarray] | None = None,

-) -> Tuple[np.ndarray, Tuple[np.ndarray, np.ndarray]]:
+) -> tuple[np.ndarray, tuple[np.ndarray, np.ndarray]]:

 """